 We love, because He first loved us.1 John 4:19(NASB)

-We are therefore called to love Him because He loved us first, but do we simply express our love for the Lord as a required obligation or Christian duty as do unsaved tax-gatherers and sinners, who only love those who reciprocate love, or is there a deeper level of loving God because He loved us first?
+We are therefore called to love Him because He loved us first.
+But do we simply express our love for the Lord as a required obligation or Christian duty, (as do unsaved tax-gatherers and sinners, who only love those who reciprocate their love), or is there a deeper level of loving God because He loved us first?
 God's love for us streams from the perfection of His character and the eternal excellencies of His attributes.

-Perfect love; divine love; the holy love of God which first loved us is surely established as the ultimately highest, pinnacled capstone in our relationship with the Lord, for the greatest of all is love.
-We are commanded by Jesus to emulate this love: love as I have loved you, so that Christ is seen in us.
+Perfect love, divine love, the holy love of God which, "first loved us," is surely established as the ultimately highest pinnacle of our Christian life and the capstone in our relationship with the Lord, for as Paul reminds us in Corinthians... the greatest of all is love.
+We are commanded by Jesus to emulate this love, "love as I have loved you," so that Christ is seen in us.

-Father, when I think of the depth of Your love for me I am overwhelmed.
-I cannot love as You love unless You pour Your love through me - so that it may flow through me and out to others.
+Father, when I think of the depth of Your love for me, I am overwhelmed.
+I cannot love as You love, unless You pour Your supernatural love through me, so that it may flow through me and out to others.
 Thank You that I am being conformed into the likeness of Christ.
-May the seed of love that You have planted within my heart blossom into a godly love.
+May the seed of love that You have planted within my heart, blossom into a godly love.
 Take my life as a vessel through whom Your love is shed abroad into a world where real love has been corrupted.
-I love You Jesus, hear my prayer I pray, AMEN.
+I love You, Jesus, and I pray in Your precious name, AMEN.

 Never miss a post